 Two of the film industry’s most widespread and damaging myths are that “less money is made with female stars or female-driven properties” and that “women frequent the movies less than men do.”

 In actuality, female moviegoers outnumber male moviegoers.
-According to the MPAA, “similar to the overall population, females have comprised 51% of moviegoers consistently since 2011.
-This trend remains unchanged in 2015.”
-MPAA 2015 report p.
-15
+According to the MPAA, “similar to the overall population, females have comprised 51 percent to 52 percent of moviegoers (people who went to a movie at the cinema at least once in the year) consistently since 2012.
+This trend remains unchanged in 2016.”
+MPAA 2016 report p.
+17

 In her 2014 Oscar acceptance speech, actress Cate Blanchett asserted that movies about women make money and thanked the audience for rebuffing “those in the industry who are still foolishly clinging to the idea that female films with women at the center are niche experiences.
 They are not.
 Audiences want to see them, and in fact they earn money.
 The world is round, people!”